Hawkins-Sherpherd/sherpherd.github.io/Agreement_SERNET_IX_en.md

 The requirements for participants to join SERNET-IX are as follows:
 * a.
 Participants MUST be one of DN42 member.
 * b.
 Participants MUST have at least one valid AS number in DN42 registry.
 * c.
-Participants MUST provide sufficient information to prove the ownership to DN42 network resource they claimed.
+Participants MUST able to provide sufficient information to prove the ownership to DN42 network resource they claimed.
 (For example, signing text with appropriate key)
 * d.
 Participants should have DN42 network connectivity independent of SERNET-IX.
 * e.
 Participants should be self-sufficient.
 For example, operating authoritative DNS of owned domain and reverse zone on their own infrastructure.